Fight Fire with Fire: How Cybersecurity Automation Can Close the Vulnerability Gap Facing Industrial Operations

 Adding to the problem is a shortage of trained security staff to monitor the large volumes of data generated across the network that inevitably makes a plant’s operation even more vulnerable.

-To close the vulnerability gap, industrial companies can fight fire with fire by embracing security automation.
+To close the vulnerability gap, industrial companies can fight fire with fire by embracing cybersecurity automation.
 Extending automation tools beyond the industrial operations and into a plant’s security operations center can reduce the risk of a cyber attack.
 Security automation arms security teams with information to quickly identify threats so human analysts can act before a potential threat causes undue harm.

 At Respond Software, we’re helping companies realize the power of automation with a new category of software called Robotic Decision Automation (RDA) for security operations.
 By augmenting teams with a ‘virtual analyst’, called the Respond Analyst, security teams can quickly automate frontline security operations (monitoring and triage).
 Only the incidents with the highest probability of being malicious and actionable are escalated to human analysts for further investigation and response.